BPeacker/LLM-for-irAEs/README.md

    pwd
    ```

-   If you wish to simply test the LLM, you may skip this step.
-We have provided a sample ```demo_reports.rdata``` file with mock data for testing the LLM.
+   If you wish to test the LLM prior to running it with real data, we have provided a sample ```demo_reports.rdata``` file with mock data for testing the LLM.
 Each cell contains "sample text" and should prompt the LLM to return "Answer: No." This is already in the main ```LLM-for-irAEs``` folder.

 2. We recommend copying moving the Python script ```demo_LLM_loop_noGPU.py``` from ```LLM-for-irAEs/scripts``` to the main ```LLM-for-irAEs``` folder on your machine so that the script can be run without navigating to a different directory.